• Skip to primary navigation

 collage of french toast, top image of stack of french toast with slice of butter and syrup, bottom image if a process shot of eggs wet ingredients being mixed

-This easy French toast recipe takes less than 15 minutes to make!
+This easy French toast recipe uses pantry staples and takes less than 15 minutes to make!
 My version uses the perfect custard ratio for crisp and tender (not soggy!) results.
 Recipe includes a how-to video!

-Three slices of french toast with a pat of butter and maple syrup on top.
+Three slices of my easy french toast recipe with a pat of butter and maple syrup on top.

-• Perfect custard ratio: While eyeballing ingredients can work for French toast (and sometimes lemonade or mac and cheese), truly great French toast needs just the right ratio of milk/cream to eggs.
+• Perfect custard ratio: While eyeballing ingredients can work for French toast (and sometimes lemonade or easy mac and cheese), for truly impressive results you need just the right ratio of milk/cream to eggs… and that can be hard to eyeball.
+This recipe takes all the guesswork out of the equation.

 • Quick and easy: Less than 15 minutes to make!
 We love fast breakfasts around here.

-• Breakfast staple (and the inspiration for my French toast casserole!) that everyone should know how to make.
+• Breakfast staple (and the inspiration for my French toast casserole!), this is a beginner-friendly recipe that everyone should know how to make.

-I went through lots of testing to come up with the best (but still easy and fast!)
-French toast recipe out there–no eggy, soggy, dry, or flavorless results here!
+I went through lots of testing to come up with the best (but still fast!) easy French toast recipe out there.
 You’re definitely going to want to save this one 😉

-In addition to a few slices of quality bread, you need only a handful of basic ingredients to make this recipe:
+You need only a handful of basic ingredients to make this easy French toast recipe:

 • Milk & cream.
-I prefer to use a blend of milk and heavy cream for my custard mixture; however, if you don’t have heavy cream in your fridge, simply use all milk instead.
+I use a blend of milk and heavy cream for my custard mixture.
+The cream helps make the results a tad bit more rich and indulgent without being overbearing or cloying.
+However, if you don’t have heavy cream in your fridge, simply swap the cream called for with milk.
 The custard around the bread will simply be a bit thinner/less rich.

 • Sugar.
-We’ll use just a small amount of sugar in our custard mixture to add sweetness and encourage the bread to caramelize.
-Many recipes skip this ingredient, but I’m a firm believer in adding it!
+Just a small amount of sugar in the custard adds a light sweetness and helps encourage the bread to caramelize.
+Many recipes skip this ingredient, but it makes a huge difference (especially considering it really is such a small amount of sugar).

 • Vanilla and cinnamon.
 Strictly technically speaking, these are optional, but French toast without vanilla and cinnamon just isn’t nearly as good!
 A splash of almond extract or a pinch of nutmeg would also work here, if you have a more adventurous palate.

-SAM’S TIP: Want to keep your French toast warm while you prepare the rest?
-Arrange the pieces in a single layer on a baking sheet, then place in an oven set to its lowest setting.
+SAM’S TIP: Most skillets only hold 2 slices of bread, which means French toast must be prepared in batches.
+To keep yours warm while you prepare the rest, arrange the pieces in a single layer on a baking sheet, then place in an oven set to its lowest setting.
 Or, if your oven has a “keep warm” setting, just use that!

 How to Make French Toast